zhendrikse/tdd/tdd-katas/cqrs-booking/README.md

 ## Command bus

-For the sake of simplicity, start without an command bus first.
+For the sake of simplicity, start without a command bus first.
 Eventually, you may opt to implement a command bus as well, e.g. as has been described in [this post](https://breadcrumbscollector.tech/how-to-implement-and-use-command-bus-in-python-with-injector/) for Python.